Korepi/korepi-docs/src/en/troubleshoot/faq-error.md

 `DISM.exe /Online /Cleanup-Image /RestoreHealth`

 After completing the checks, restart the computer and check.

 If it doesn't work, reinstall Windows.

 ## Signature checksum failed

 ![](images/checksum.png)

-Servers are down or shut down, wait for servers to come back online
+Servers are down or shut down, wait for servers to come back online.

 ## Failed to create game process with Error 5

 ![](images/error3.png)

-Delete `cfg.ini`
+Delete `cfg.ini`.

 ## SSL connect error